Sola scriptura: Nuda scriptura (Fundamentalist Evangelicals, etc.)

+Alternatives

-Prima scriptura
+Prima scriptura (Anglicanism, Methodism)

 In the Wesleyan Quadrilateral, experience is an additional source of authority.
 Pictured is a memorial to John Wesley's own experience of the New Birth and Assurance.

 Sola scriptura may be contrasted with prima scriptura, which holds that, besides canonical scripture, there are other guides for what a believer should believe, and how he or she should live.
 Examples of this include the general revelation in creation, traditions, charismatic gifts, mystical insight, angelic visitations, conscience, common sense, the views of experts, the spirit of the times or something else.
 Prima scriptura suggests that ways of knowing or understanding God and his will, that do not originate from canonized scripture, are in a second place, perhaps helpful in interpreting that scripture, but testable by the canon and correctable by it, if they seem to contradict the scriptures.

 Two Christian denominations that uphold the position of prima scriptura are Anglicanism and Methodism.
 (Note: On the Anglican view of authority, Richard H. Schmidt wrote:

 A favorite, if overworked, image among Anglicans is that of the three-legged stool, which stands only when all three legs are in place, as a visual way to think of the Anglican view of authority.
 We acknowledge three sources of authority, and we manage not to fall down when all three are in place.
 The first and most important of these is the Bible.
 The Articles of Religion, a Reformation-era statement of Anglican views on questions of the day, says that the Bible "containeth all things necessary to salvation", so that nothing not found in the Bible is to be required as an article of faith.